 TWU Honors Touchstone Scholarship

 This scholarship is designed for undergraduate students transferring to TWU, enroll full-time with a 3.3 grade point average.
 Recipients must maintain progress toward completing Honors requirements with an average of 6 hours per year.
-Awards are $1,000 per year for up to two years if all criteria continues to be met.
+Awards are $1,000 per year for up to two years if all criteria continue to be met.

 Other Scholarships for New and Returning Undergraduate Students